sunaku/tork/README.markdown

 ### Tork::Config.test_event_hooks

-Array of lambda functions that are invoked inside `tork-driver` whenever it receives a status message (passed into those functions) from `tork-master`.
+Array of lambda functions that are invoked inside `tork-engine` whenever it receives a status message (passed into those functions) from `tork-master`.
 Run `tork-master --help` for more information about these status messages.